renisac/bearded-avenger-deploymentkit/README.md

 * cif and the dependencies run in a python 3.6 venv
   * python 3.6 is the version shipped with Ubuntu 18.04
 * this sets up the latest versions of cifv3 and dependencies
+* this repo has integrated the csirtgadgets.cif Ansible role

 ## Working